-During normal operation the control system will display the Desktop screen on the LCD which is the default screen.
+During normal operation the control system will display the "Desktop" screen on the LCD Touch Display which is the default screen.
 The control system will return to the Desktop screen when there are no active Fault or Alert conditions or when there has been no user input for several minutes.

 - Manufacturer and water heater model information is displayed in Title Bar at the top of the Desktop screen.
-Menu titles are displayed in the Title Bar when navigating the control system menus. - The first temperature shown on the Desktop screen, Tank Temperature, is the temperature of the water inside the water heater's storage tank - commercial models only. - The Operating Set Point is also shown on the Desktop screen.
-The Operating Set Point is the temperature at which the control system will maintain the water inside the storage tank. - Beneath the Operating Set Point is the Status line.
+Menu titles are displayed in the Title Bar when navigating the control system menus. - The temperature shown on the Desktop screen is the Operating Set Point.
+The Operating Set Point is the temperature at which the control system will maintain the water inside the storage tank. - Beneath the Operating Set Point is the "Status" line.
 The Status line shows the current operational state of the control system in real time.
-See Table 13 for a description of the various operating states. - The Desktop screen also displays animated Status Icons to convey operational information, see Table 12 for a complete list and description of the Status Icons.
+See Table 12 (page 42) for a description of the various operational states. - The Desktop screen also displays animated "Status Icons" to convey operational information.
+See Table 11 (page 41) for descriptions of the Status Icons.